Not all Steel Roofing is Created Equal.

 At Mid-Michigan Metal Sales we want to make sure your next roof will be the last roof you will ever need.
 With a little bit of education, you can make sure you choose the correct steel for your new roofing project.
 Choosing the correct steel is one of the biggest factors in making sure your roof lasts for several decades.

-At Mid-Michigan Metal Sales all of our Hardy Brand & EconoRib Brand panels and trim are made from AZ-50 Galvalume® Steel, AZ-55 Galvalume® Steel or G90 Galvanized Steel depending on which type of panel is purchased.
+At Mid-Michigan Metal Sales all of our Hardy Brand panels and trim are made from AZ-50 Galvalume® Steel (equivalent to G90 galvanized) or AZ-55 Galvalume® Steel depending on which type of panel is purchased.

 To view pages 421 & 422 regarding the minimum quality of steel allowed to be used as a roof covering from the 2015 Michigan Residential Code book Click Here. (pdf.) or click on the images below. (opens in new tab)

 When shopping for your new steel roof you need to make sure you are being quoted for at least an AZ-50 Galvlaume® or G90 Galvanized panel.
-If you are receiving a quote from one of our competitors you need to make sure you are not being quoted for a G60 Galvanized Steel Siding panel and being told you can use it for a steel roof.
-If you purchase that type of product, according to the current Michigan Residential Building Code book you will not be able to legally install that as a roof in the State of Michigan.
+If you are receiving a quote from one of our competitors, be sure you are not being quoted for a G60 Galvanized Steel panel and being told you can use it for a steel roof.
+We have been informed that many lumber yards and big box retailers tell customers that they can use it as roofing which is incorrect.
+According to the current Michigan Residential Building Code book, you will not be able to legally install a G60 galvanized steel panel on a residential roof in the State of Michigan.
+(See above pictures)

 The information below is from the Metal Roofing Alliance.
 Visit their web site here to learn more about steel roofing in general.